Chemotherapy & Other Systemic Therapies for Breast Cancer

 Women whose cancer has spread to other organs, such as the liver or lungs, may benefit from chemotherapy alone or in combination with targeted drugs, which are designed to destroy cancer cells while sparing healthy tissue.

 Doctors often use a combination of chemotherapy drugs to manage breast cancer.
 These medications may be given through a vein with intravenous (IV) infusion or by mouth.
-The treatment schedule varies depending on your needs.
+The treatment schedule varies depending on your breast cancer type.

 Generally, IV drugs are administered for several hours at a time every two to three weeks.
 Giving the treatment in cycles allows the body to recover between treatment sessions.
 People may repeat this treatment cycle several times over a period of three to six months.

-Doctors usually prescribe them after surgery and radiation therapy to eliminate any remaining cancer cells, help prevent cancer from returning, and decrease the chance of new tumors developing in the opposite breast.
+Doctors usually prescribe them after surgery and radiation therapy to eliminate any remaining cancer cells, help prevent cancer from returning, and decrease the chance of new tumors developing in the same as well as the opposite breast.
 Sometimes these therapies are given before surgery to shrink tumors.

 Selective Estrogen Receptor Modulators

 One of the most commonly used hormone therapies of this type is tamoxifen.
-Doctors may use it to prevent cancer from returning after surgery, radiation therapy, or chemotherapy.
+Doctors may use it to prevent cancer from returning after surgery.
 It can also be used to treat women with advanced breast cancer.

 Tamoxifen is taken daily by mouth.
 Women with early breast cancer may take the drug for as long as 5 to 10 years.